 When & Where

 The 12th Annual Health Disparities Research Symposium at UC San Francisco will be held:

 Time: 8:00 a.m. to 3:00 p.m.

 Genentech Hall Building, Byers Auditorium – GH 106

-This UC San Francisco Health Disparities Research Symposium is an opportunity to showcase research on health disparities conducted by faculty and trainees at UC San Francisco.
+The UC San Francisco Health Disparities Research Symposium is an opportunity to showcase research on health disparities conducted by faculty and trainees at UC San Francisco and other Bay Area healthcare and research institutions.
 The goal of the symposium is to build community among disparities researchers across disciplines and across units, schools, and campus sites.
 We would like to showcase the breadth and depth of disparities research to inspire future direction and collaborations.
 The symposium includes up to 8-10 oral abstract presentations (10 minutes for each oral presentation followed by 5 minutes for comments and questions).
-Since we know that the quantity of excellent research by UC San Francisco faculty is enormous, in our effort to build community, we will accept as many abstracts for the interactive poster sessions as space allows.
+Since we know that the quantity of excellent research by UC San Francisco faculty is enormous, in our effort to build community, we will accept as many abstracts for the interactive poster sessions as space allows. more »

 In this call for abstracts, health disparities refer to the quality of health and health care across racial, ethnic, and socioeconomic groups.
 The definition of health disparities includes differences in the presence of disease, health outcomes, and quality of and/or access to health care.
 We welcome research based in all population groups stratified by age, gender, sexual orientation, national origin, immigrant status, health status, disability, or language spoken as long as there is a focus on race/ethnicity and/or social class/socioeconomic status.
 We welcome research from the diversity of health-related disciplines, both quantitative and qualitative work.
 Research studies based outside the United States that address disparities by race and ethnicity or social class are welcome as well.